wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/use-imperative-dev-techniques-powerapps-canvas-app/includes/3-global-variables.md

 "Welcome " & varUserDisplayName
 ```

-This gets you the same output as the previous formula, but instead of
+This formula gets you the same output as the previous formula, but instead of
 having to go back to Azure AD on every screen, PowerApps can reference the
 value stored in the variable.